-- full payment upfront; - instalment plans (termly/monthly); - Student Loan, US or Canadian Loans; and - employer sponsorship, Birkbeck staff study assistance. - 5.2.
-Where a student has enrolled on the basis of a payment by a 3rd party, (i.e. employer sponsor or loan provider) and in the event that payment is not received from the identified sponsor within the expected timeframes, the payment of fees will become the student's responsibility. - 5.3 Some programmes of the College are extremely popular and have a limited number of places.
+- 5.1.
+The Student Services web pages include a list of tuition fee payment methods: - full payment upfront - instalment plans (termly/monthly) - Student Loan, US or Canadian Loans and - employer sponsorship, the College's staff study assistance. - 5.2.
+Where a student has registered and enrolled with a third party paying their fees (this includes an employer, a sponsor or a loan provider), the student needs to understand that they are liable for payment of fees should the relevant third party fail to make payment. - 5.3.
+Some programmes of the College are extremely popular and have a limited number of places.
 The College may require a non-refundable deposit to be paid in order to secure a place when accepting an offer for these programmes.
 Any deposit will be taken as part of the overall course fee and not as an additional amount.
-Where a programme requires a deposit, details will be provided to prospective students when an offer is made. - 5.4 Where a student has agreed to pay their fees monthly, by direct debit, but misses a payment due to insufficient funds in their account, they will receive an email asking for the missing payment to be made within 5 working days.
+Where a programme requires a deposit, details will be provided to prospective students when an offer is made.
+If a prospective student subsequently chooses not to take up their place, they should note that the deposit is non-refundable: this means it will not be repaid. - 5.4.
+Where a student has agreed to pay their fees monthly by direct debit but misses a payment due to insufficient funds in their account, they will receive an email asking for the missing payment to be made within five working days.
 Failure to make payment will result in the direct debit being cancelled and the total fees will become due.
 If a direct debit is cancelled at the paying bank, the fees will also become due in full.
-In the event a student is not able to make a payment on time they should contact the Income Office to make an alternative arrangement, at least 3 working days before the payment is due.
+Where a student is not able to make a payment on time, they should contact the Income Office to make an alternative arrangement and at least three working days before the payment is due.

-6. Tuition Fee Amendments
+6. Tuition fee amendments

 6.1.
 Where a tuition fee must be amended, the correct fee (even if it is higher) will always be applied and charged to a student to ensure the student record is correct.
 In such circumstances and post enrolment, a credit note may be applied to reduce the actual amount a student is liable to pay.
-An amendment to an individual student tuition fee cannot be agreed by an individual member of staff without the written permission of the Academic Registrar or their nominee.
+An amendment to an individual student's tuition fee cannot be agreed by an individual member of staff without the written permission of the Academic Registrar or their nominee.
 A reduction in tuition fee or tuition fee amendment (not initiated by a student) can only be requested by a Director of Operations or their nominee.